Can’t Improve Time Management? – A Small Business Strategy

 The Venturi Effect or Improve Time Management?

-Let’s look at the challenge from a different perspective.
+Let’s look at the challenge of “time management” from a different perspective.
 In nature there is something called the Venturi Effect.
 It’s described as the reduction of pressure and the increase of velocity.
 That’s right: less pressure AND the workload being processed at a faster speed.
-This is the type of improvement that’s needed in small business.
+This is the type of improvement that’s needed in most small businesses.

-An example of where you’ll see the Venturi Effect in nature is a lake being drained by a river.
-The water in the river is moving at a faster rate than the water in the lake.
+An example of where you’ll see the Venturi Effect in nature is a lake being drained by a creek.
+The water in the creek is moving at a faster rate than the water in the lake.
 The river has more velocity and it’s also under less pressure because it’s flowing.

 To transition the analogy to your company: imagine the ‘lake’ contains all the things your company needs to do in the upcoming year.
 The objective is to drain the volume of the ‘lake’ – knowing that rain will be filling it back up again with the business for the following year.

 We know this because the rainmaker functions of sales, customer service and marketing are part of this year’s ‘lake of activities.’
 Notice the venturi isn’t about how to improve time management, it’s about processing the workload.